ravihara/yali4py/micro/README.md

-# yali-telemetry
+# yali-micro

-The package of Yali toolkit providing logging, metrics and tracing modules.
+The package of Yali micro service modules.